Inlet the Zwin (BE) to River Lek (NL)

 - Length: 295 km (185 miles) in 14 sections.

 - Terrain: flat

-This is the first stage of the trail, stretching from estuary ‘t Zwin (early-medieval name: Scincfal or sincfalam) near the city of Ghent in Belgium to the river Lek river, a branch of the river Rhine at the town of Wijk bij Duurstede (former Dorestat) in the Netherlands.
-There is also an ‘t Zwin in the Netherlands which you will pass during stage 4 near the village of Elahuizen.
-So, check you are at the right Zwin when starting the Frisia Coast Trail.
+This is the first stage of the trail, stretching from Estuary the Zwin (early-medieval name: Scincfal or sincfalam) near the town of Knokke in Belgium, to the River Lek, a branch of the River Rhine at the town of Wijk bij Duurstede (former Dorestat) in the Netherlands.
+There is also a Zwin in the Netherlands which you will pass during stage 4 near the village of Elahuizen, province Friesland.
+So, check you are positioned at the right Zwin when starting the Frisia Coast Trail.

 - section 1.1: the Zwin – Breskens

 - section 1.2: Vlissingen – Breezand

 - section 1.4: Burgh Haamstede – Zierikzee

 - section 1.5: Zierikzee – Bruinisse

 - section 1.6: Bruinisse – Sint-Philipsland